wiqilee/vaultverse-rolebot/README.md

 # VaultVerse Role Bot

-A Discord bot for VaultVerse to manage custom roles and commands.
+A Discord bot for VaultVerse to manage custom roles, colors, and commands.

 ## 📌 Features
-- Assign custom roles to members.
-- Remove roles when conditions are not met.
+- Create and assign **custom roles** with color, optional icon, hoist, and mentionable settings.
+- **Auto-assign** the role immediately after creation to the target member.
+- **Sync nickname** (optional) so it matches the role name.
 - Deploy slash commands automatically.
 - Check token validity before running.
+- Edit or delete existing custom roles.
+- Personal `/color` command to set a user's own color role.

 ---